AtsukiTak/letsboardgame/README.md

-three.wasm
+napier
 ===

 3DCG library for Rust, Wasm, WebGl.

+napier (≒2.7) is almost three but a little less.

 ## Caveat

-This is my learning project.
-Please don't use it for production.
+This is just my hobby project.
+Please don't use it for a production.